Hacienda San Agustin de Callo

 All the guest rooms and suites are individually styled and have bags of character

-To start planning your vacation to Hacienda San Agustin de Callo
+Call us on 858 345 1763 to start planning your vacation to Hacienda San Agustin de Callo or take a look at our itineraries to Central Highlands

 Set at the foothill of the Andes, the unique family-run Hacienda de San Agustin is steeped in history.
 The current hacienda is set on the site of a 15th century Incan palace, which was also once an Agustin convent.
 Today, relics of the past still remain, with a significant part of the Incan walls preserved and carefully blended with the more recent architecture.
 The central courtyard itself is a fine example of different eras, with Inca, Spanish colonial and Republic styles all existing side by side.